 Causes of premature coronary heart disease

 The UM-NUS study shows that a Western diet is another factor associated with coronary heart disease.
-Though all risk factors act in concert, this study does serve as a reminder to maintain a healthy diet to live long and healthy, says Dr Ho.
+Though all risk factors act in concert, this study does serve as a reminder to maintain a healthy diet, says Asst Prof Ho.

 Check out our other articles on food tips:

 Super Foods for Beautiful Skin

 Gotta Have Bubble Tea?
 Tips to Have It Healthier